LuizClaudioSantos/springBootVueBlankProject/README.md

 ## Main Features

-1. Using the SpringBoot as framework in backend you bring to your project huge number of possibilities of a mature technology used by a lot of technologies in the world.
+1. Using the SpringBoot as framework in backend you bring to your project huge number of possibilities of a mature technology used by a lot of developers in the world.
 2. Vue.js is a an incrementally adoptable ecosystem that scales between a library and a full-featured framework, it will bring all features of a modern Javascript frontend to your project.
 3. Vuetify
 4. Webpack